xinpeiJ-oda/Kingsware-/Excel自动化/Workbookread.md

    Common attribute descriptions:

-   - Workbook Path: Fill in the path of the Excel file.
+   - WorkbookPath: Fill in the path of the Excel file.
-   - Worksheet Name: Fill in the name of the worksheet.
+   - SheetName: Fill in the name of the worksheet.
    - Range: The range to be read, format (e.g., 'A1:E10'); if not set, the entire table will be read; if the range is specified as a single cell (e.g., 'A2'), the entire table starting from that cell will be read.
-   - Add Headers: If checked, the headers of the specified table range will be retrieved.
+   - AddHeaders: If checked, the headers of the specified table range will be retrieved.

    ![image-20220509162405382](Workbookread.assets/image-20220509162405382.png)